-In Guided Imagery and Music (GIM), the therapist or “guide” facilitates music listening experiences that deepen your relationship to your inner world.
+In Guided Imagery and Music (GIM), the therapist facilitates music listening experiences that deepen the individual’s relationship to their inner world.

-These sessions can range from anywhere between 50 minutes to 2 hours, depending on the goals of the therapy process and the specific focus of the session.
+Suzannah is one of a handful of practitioners trained in The Continuum Model of GIM, and can therefore utilize one of many methods to address your particular needs at any given time.
+Sessions can range from anywhere between 1 to 2 hours, depending on the goals of the therapy process and the specific focus of the session.

-Shorter GIM experiences (music lasts anywhere between 5 and 20 minutes, with the use of repeated music) invite specific, conscious focus on internal strengths or areas of conflict.
-Breathing awareness reduces tension and improves internal focus; individually-tailored recorded or live music deepens your access to internal strengths and resources or areas of conflict; and image-making strengthens your connection to the inner experience.
+Music and Imagery (MI) experiences invite specific, conscious focus on internal strengths or areas of conflict.
+Breathing awareness reduces tension and improves internal focus; collaboratively-chosen music deepens access to internal strengths and resources or areas of conflict; and image-making strengthens connection to the inner experience.

-Guided Imagery and Music can help you reconnect to a positive self-image that can become an anchor during difficult experiences, or help you develop insight into issues that are a challenge to your health.
-At it’s deepest level, GIM, and the kind of listening that it invites, can transform the psyche.
+Music and Imagery methods can help you reconnect to a positive self-image that can become an anchor during difficult experiences, or help you develop increased acceptance and insight around issues that are a challenge to your health.

 As a Fellow of the Association of Music and Imagery, I adhere to the Ethical Code of Conduct and Standards of Practice outlined by the association.
 Because of the use of non-ordinary states of consciousness, it is very important that you do this type of psychotherapy work with a therapist who has trained and completed all requirements for Fellowship and is endorsed by the Association for Music and Imagery (AMI).